wby1905/CyberseShooter/README.md

 You can play with others via Steam!

-Demo: [Baidu Netdisk](https://pan.baidu.com/s/1k2mVJLTNMK5TOF8hjGQN2Q) code: d3bt
+演示视频/Demo Video: [Baidu Netdisk](https://pan.baidu.com/s/1k2mVJLTNMK5TOF8hjGQN2Q) code: d3bt

+Packaged Game can be downloaded from Release

 ## Control
 + `WASD` for move